The flash zoom setting on speedlights can confuse a lot of people and there are a few things to consider to make sure you’re using it correctly.

 For example, a 24mm zoom setting for flash zoom is quite wide so the flash will be dispersed quite widely and illuminate a wider area of your scene.

 On the other hand, a 105mm zoom setting for flash zoom is narrow so the light from the flash will be quite narrow and illuminate a smaller area of your scene.

 How Does The Flash Zoom Work?

-On the other hand, if you are using a wide angle / low level of zoom like 24mm then the flash head is closer to the front of the unit so the light immediately gets dispersed in a wider angle as it leaves the unit.
+On the other hand, if you are using a wide angle / low level of zoom like 24mm, then the flash head is closer to the front of the unit.
+When you do this the light immediately gets dispersed in a wider angle as it leaves the unit.

 Why Do I Need Flash Zoom?